All applicants MUST provide evidence of the following before starting their Access to HE studies:

 BTEC learners may be able to take other GCSEs.

-This course provides the equivalent of 3 A Levels worth up to 166 UCAS points.
+This course provides the equivalent of 3 A Levels worth up to 168 UCAS points.
 You will study practical Science including optional Units.
 This will give you a very recognised qualification in Science allowing access to a wide variety of employment sectors and a wide variety of courses in higher education.
-Most universities accept BTEC qualifications for example the entry requirements for a Degree in Physiotherapy at Brighton University; Radiography at Bradford University; Speech Therapy at Manchester University; Adult Nursing at Bournemouth University; Environmental Science at Bournemouth and a wide range of other university courses.
+Degree in Geophysics at Durham; Pharmacy at Reading; Physiotherapy at Brighton University; Radiography at Bradford University; Speech Therapy at Manchester University; Adult Nursing at Bournemouth University; Environmental Science at Bournemouth and a very wide range of other university courses.

 Employers also value the BTEC Diploma for a variety of related careers for example Science Technician, Veterinary Nursing etc…